Rui Gonçalves da Câmara III

 Rui Gonçalves da Câmara (c.1550 - c.1601), member of the House of Camara, was son of Manuel da Câmara, and succeeded him as the 4th Donatary Captain of the island of São Miguel, but was recognized predominantly in his role as the 1st Count of Vila Franca during the Philippine dynasty.

 Biography

 Following the death of his father in 1578, who was buried in almost monarchical fashion, the new Captain-Donatário departed for Lisbon, where he hoped to join King Sebastian of Portugal on his adventure into North Africa.
-But, upon arriving the Corte received notice of the disaster at Alcácer Quibir, occurring on 4 August 1578, and the death of their King.
+But, upon arriving the Corte received notice of the disaster at Alcácer Quibir, occurring on 4 August 1578, and the disappearance of their King.